bkroggel/wttr/README.md

 The gorgeous [weather icons](https://github.com/erikflowers/weather-icons/) crafted by [Erik Flowers](http://www.helloerik.com/) can not just be used as standalone icons but also as an easy to implement font.
 So in case you are wondering what else you could use to display the current weather situation I encourage you to check out the [project site](http://erikflowers.github.io/weather-icons/).

-Of course credits, where credits belong - so thank you very much <a href="https://twitter.com/Felx">Felix</a> for creating and maintaining <a href="http://tracesof.net/uebersicht/">Übersicht</a> and therefore providing us with such a gorgeous tool to fulfill all our widget needs.
+Of course credits, where credits belong - so thank you very much <a href="https://twitter.com/Felx">Felix</a> for creating and maintaining <a href="http://tracesof.net/uebersicht/">Übersicht</a>.

-For questions, errors, improvements or just to talk about your daily life feel free to get in touch with me or create a pull request and implement your needed functionality.
+In case of questions, errors, suggestions for an improvement or just to talk about your daily life feel free to get in touch with me or create a pull request and implement your needed functionality.

 ---